Prep Wrestling: District Wrestling Tracker

 - Davis (Mediapolis) wins via dec.
 (10-4) over Garrett Dickey (Wapello) in the consolations.

-- Davis (Mediapolis) will get a wrestleback against Ethan Gast (Durant)
+- Davis (Mediapolis) loses via fall (1:38) in his wrestleback against Ethan Gast (Durant)

 120 — Garret Dickey (Wapello) loses by decision (8-1) to Ethan Gast (Durant)